 By grmama from WI

-So, being desperate and having no lavender oil, I remembered that I did have lavender bed linen spray and I sprayed my exposed skin, smells great by the way.
+I sprayed my exposed skin with lavender bed linen spray.
 That was last night and I tried it again this morning and I have not a one, none whatsoever, mosquito bites.
-They haven't even flown around me when I'm outside like they used to.

 I have been using Avon's Skin So Soft for many years in the summer to repel mosquitoes when I golf or work in the garden.

 I eat a clove of garlic and dab a few drops of patchouli oil on myself and am not bitten by mosquitoes.
 This will last for three days on me.
 I have tried without patchouli since I eat garlic anyway.
 The bugs bit me.

 Mix blue mouthwash with epsom salts and spray your yard and decks before your next bbq or pool party (or just sitting on the porch) to keep the mosquitos away

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Has anyone every tried the homemade remedy for repelling mosquitoes using Listerine?
 If so, does it really work?
 I tried it and it didn't seem to work.
 How is it made?

 By Linda Delcamp from Brighton, MI

 It did not work for me either.
 I diluted it at first, didn't work.
 Then sprayed it full strength, maybe worked for less than five minutes, then had to spray again.